An algorithm for random signed 3-SAT with Intervals: 2-iSAT

 \section{2-iSAT}

 In this section, we take a brief glance at the situation for random 2-iSAT.
 The reason is that, ultimately, our 3-iSAT algorithm reduces the 3-iSAT formula to one with exactly two literals per clause, and then invokes the polynomial time algorithm by Chepoi et al.~\cite{ChepoiCreignouHermannSalzer10} to find a solution.
 We need to make sure that the resulting random 2-iSAT instance is satisfiable.
-We make no attempt to optimize the bound for $\nfrac{m}{n}$ we obtain.

-For this, we proceed along the same lines as~\cite{ChvatalReed92}, using Chepoi et al.'s Aspvall-Plass-Tarjan-type \cite{AspvallPlassTarjan79} certificate for the non-satisfiability of signed 2-SAT formulas for set systems satisfying the Helly-property.
+For this, we proceed along the same lines as~\cite{ChvatalReed92}, using Chepoi et al.'s Aspvall-Plass-Tarjan-type~\cite{AspvallPlassTarjan79} certificate for the non-satisfiability of signed 2-SAT formulas for set systems satisfying the Helly-property.
 We describe the certificate now.

 For a 2-iSAT formula $F$, define a digraph $G_F$ which contains two vertices labeled $\avar\anI t$ and $\avar\anI f$, respectively, for every literal $\avar\in I$ occurring in $F$.
 For every clause $\avar \in \anI \lor \avar' \in I'$ of $F$, the digraph $G_F$ contains two arcs $\avar\anI f \to \avar'\anI' t$ and $\avar'\anI' f \to \avar\anI t$.
 We refer to these arcs as \textit{clause arcs}.
 Moreover, for every two literals $\avar\in\anI$ and $\avar\in\aJ$ occurring in $F$, if $\anI \cap \aJ = \emptyset$, the digraph $G_F$ contains the two arcs $\avar\anI t \to \avar\aJ f$ and $\avar\aJ t \to \avar\anI f$.
 These arcs we call \textit{disjointness arcs.}